ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

-% rfishbase: programmatic access for exploring, manipulating and visualizing FishBase data from R
+% rfishbase: exploring, manipulating and visualizing FishBase data from R
-% Carl Boettiger; Peter Wainwright
+% Carl Boettiger; Duncan Temple Lang; Peter C. Wainwright
 % March 28, 2012

-Center for Population Biology, University of California, Davis, United  States

 # Abstract
 We introduce a package that provides interactive and programmatic